ToM-Korn/IOT-Machinery-Monitoring/README.md

-# IOT-Machinery-Monitoring
+# IOT-Machinery-Monitoring Dokumentation
-Open Source IOT Machinery Monitoring System
+IOT Machinery Monitoring System

+This is the main Dokumentation and Information Repository